MicrosoftDocs/bot-docs/articles/dotnet/formflow-localize.md

 > [!NOTE]
 > Dynamically-computed fields that are defined using [Advanced.Field.SetDefine](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d2/d1b/class_microsoft_1_1_bot_1_1_builder_1_1_form_flow_1_1_advanced_1_1_field.html#a28233c49a6abf58c2397bd397151278a)
 > (as described in [Using Dynamic Fields](formflow-formbuilder.md#dynamically-define))
-> cannot be localized because strings for dynamically-computed fields are constructed
+> cannot be localized in the same manner as static fields,
-> at the time the form is populated.
+> since strings for dynamically-computed fields are constructed at the time the form is populated.
 > However, you can localize dynamically-computed fields by using normal C# localization mechanisms.

 ### Localize resource files